idasitich/cloth-market-app/README.md

 Holaaa,
-This app shows the UI that selling cloth.
+This app shows the UI that selling clothes.
 I built this with React Js using Routing and Link.

 You can acsess the APP here,